-Viruses have an incredible capacity to adapt to environmental challenges, but sometimes, the environment constraints viral adaptation.
+Viruses have an incredible capacity to adapt to environmental challenges, but sometimes, the environment constrains viral adaptation.
 Turner’s laboratory uses experimental evolution to study how viruses adapt to environmental changes (e.g. temperature changes), and the mechanisms by which viruses jump to novel host species.
 Turner’s work suggests that viruses with greater capacities to block the innate immune systems of their hosts, also have a greater likelihood of emerging on new host species.
-Also, he describes how virus adaptation to environmental change may be constraints by trade-offs: viruses can evolve either greater reproduction or greater survival, but not both simultaneously.
+Also, he describes how virus adaptation to environmental change may be constrained by trade-offs: viruses can evolve either greater reproduction or greater survival, but not both simultaneously.

 Before antibiotics were discovered, scientists were using viruses of bacteria, bacteriophages, to treat bacterial infections in humans.
 Given the rise of antibiotic-resistant bacteria, scientists are revisiting the idea of using phage therapy to treat infections.
 In his third lecture, Turner provides an introduction to phage therapy, and how it can be improved by applying ‘evolution thinking’.
 His laboratory discovered phage OMKO1 that can treat multi-drug resistant bacteria in human patients while causing these bacteria to evolve greater sensitivity to antibiotics.